v-karunakars/hadoop-migration/installation/hive_installation_3.md

    sudo nano .bashrc
    ```

-4. Add the hive path in bashrc file.
+4. Add the below lines to configure Hive path at the end.
+Save[CTRL + S] the file and Quit[CTRL + X].
+Also make sure HIVE_HOME path is correctly given

     ```
     export HIVE_HOME=/home/hdoop/apache-hive-3.1.2-bin